clementauger/sqlg/README.md

 `sqlg` is a command line utility to generate boilerplate sql instructions when using go `sql` package.

+It aims at:
+- handling as much db engine as possible.
+- With as little interference with sql as possible

 It parses `.go` file which contains such kind of functions

 ```go